djgish485/ballistic-ai/README.md

 ---

-Embrace the future of coding with Ballistic – where AI and human creativity converge to redefine software development.
+Embrace the future of software development with Ballistic – where AI and human creativity converge.